unbrikd/edge-leap/README.md

 ### Draft mode

 The `draft` mode is used to manage development sessions.
-It allows developers to provide a configuration of the development environment and automatically handle the required operations, in order to build and deploy the module to the target device.
+It allows developers to provide a configuration of the development environment and automatically handle the required operations, in order to and deploy the module to the target device.

 The`elcli draft new` will initialize a new development session by creating a configuration file.
 This command will place the `edge-leap.yaml` configuration file in the current directory, which is expected to be filled with the required information for the development session.

-> _The configuration file schema details can be found [here](./docs/configuration-schema-v1.md)._

 To deploy the current draft, you can use the `elcli draft deploy` command.
 If no flags are provided the configuration file information will be used, otherwise the flags will override the configuration file values.